smellman/jica_2023/jica-seminar-2023.md

 - Provides "data" as image.
   - Focus to data.
-    - Population, Temperature, Rainfall, etc.
+    - Population, Temperature, Rainfall, Elevation, etc.
   - The image has "data" as color.
     - Sample raster tiles contain the elevation value obtainable by calculating with RGB values.